 Experiential learning outside the classroom is a vital part of the AQ Scholars Programme and a central part of academic enrichment.
 In recent years trips have been run to the Science and Natural History Museums in South Kensington, orchestral concerts, ballet and opera and – perhaps most memorably – the Cambridge University Earth Optimism Conference, where Aquinas students listened to lectures in person from David Attenborough, Jane Goodall and Steven Pinker.
 The trips and visits programme changes every year in response to emerging learning opportunities.

 OPTION 4: AS Philosophy

 Philosophy is a foundational subject, and it is a effective way to enhance the critical thinking skills you need to succeed in the modern world.
 Over two years you will study moral philosophy and how to make decisions.
 You will also cover a course on the nature of knowledge (epistemology).
 You will come away with a grounding in the ideas of great philosophers such as Plato, Aristotle, Descartes, Hume and Kant.*

 When you study a language you discover a whole new world.
 AS-level French will give you confident communication skills in the language and a deep understanding of Francophone culture.
 You will develop as a linguist in the broadest sense — and if you take part in the week-long French exchange, you will also get direct experience of living in France!
 The Russell Group Universities view French as a ‘facilitating subject’ – it will help you gain a place on the most competitive courses in the country.
 So if you want to be well-equipped to take your place in a globalised society, have a skill that is prized by employers and universities, AS French could be the subject for you.*

 *Please note that both Philosophy and French will only be available should there be sufficient interest.

 Trips and events

-You can download provisional entry requirements for 2017 courses below.
+You can download provisional entry requirements for courses that start in 2021 below.
 Please note that your enrolment on to a particular course must be approved by the Head of that department.